dervla-hynes/ghostbusters-zapper/readme.md

 ## 8 x "Drones" = normal ghosts
 * Each starts with 60 hit points
 * Each loses 12 hit points each time it is hit.

+## Project aims:
+Build a game using OOP by creating classes for each element(ie. ghost).
+This allowed me to practice the interaction between different objects and inheritance.
+Extention was to create a 'game' object that contanied all the functions to play the game.

+This project was built using only vanilla Javascript, CSS and HTML.